Pediatric Billing Services in Minnesota

 Blue Cross Blue Shield of Minnesota processes the largest share of Minnesota commercial pediatric claims.
 We know their MN specific fee schedules, prior authorization requirements for pediatric procedures, and their appeal timelines when claims are denied.
 When a well-child visit includes a significant separate problem, both the preventive code and a problem-oriented E/M code can be billed with modifier 25 — but documentation must support both.

-Medical Assistance / MinnesotaCare Pediatric Billing
+Medical Assistance (Minnesota Medicaid) and MinnesotaCare Pediatric Billing

 Denial Prevention for Minnesota Pediatric